ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

 </figure>

-This gap underscores the critical role of pre-launch marketing.
-This is confirmed by Andrea Porta:
+This gap underscores the critical role of pre-launch marketing and has been confirmed by Andrea Porta:

 <blockquote class = "expert_quote">
   "The communication window between a game's announcement and its release is pivotal for building hype and shaping initial reception, with larger studios expertly orchestrating content drops—from gameplay reveals to launch trailers—to capture and sustain consumer attention.
-Intriguingly, many independent studios are now adopting this publisher playbook, leveraging similar strategic trailer releases to amplify their reach."
+Intriguingly, many independent studios are now adopting the same strategy, leveraging similar strategic trailer releases to amplify their reach."
 </blockquote>

 This evolving marketing sophistication, coupled with their inherently competitive pricing, may well be key to how certain indie games carve out significant success within the overwhelmingly vast gaming landscape.